CesiumGS/cdb-to-3dtiles/README.md

 - Update the project version number in [CMakeLists.txt](./CMakeLists.txt)
 - Proofread [CHANGES.md](./CHANGES.md) and make any required updates
 - Make sure all unit tests pass
-- Commit and push the above changes to `master`
+- Commit and push the above changes to `main`
 - Create a git tag for the version and push it:
   - `git tag -a 0.1.0 -m "0.1.0 release"`
   - `git push origin 0.1.0`